 You must also ensure the existing shed has sufficient ground clearance to protect it from groundwater before starting the conversion.

 Utilities should be factored in to the build plan

 Utility connections should be a serious consideration when you want to build a man cave in the backyard.

 Although can can almost certainly do without a direct water connection electricity is something you will almost definitely need.

 In many states across the country it can get very hot in summer.
 So, heat and condensation can become a problem in a backyard man cave if there are no windows.

 Similarly, it can get chilly in winters.
-So, installing a HVAC system is almost a necessity to help regulate the temperature of the man cave.
+So, installing some type of climate control, even if its just a fan and a heater, is almost a necessity to help regulate the temperature in the man cave.